DEC 2019 – Sponsors NICU Externship in England for Ukranian Neonatologists and Nurse

 MAY 2013 – Assists in Creation of National ROP Guidelines for the Russian Federation

 Dr. Richards creates, in conjunction with London’s International Association for the Prevention of Blindness (IAPB), National ROP Guidelines for the timing of examination of premature infants to detect ROP.
 As a result, Moscow’s Minister of Health begins implementing these guidelines throughout the entire Russian Federation.

-Brochure allows parents of preterm infants to gain a clearer understanding of the disease, and it encourages them to cooperate with important follow-up visits and future treatment.
+The translation from English into five different languages will allow more parents of preterm infants to gain a clearer understanding of the disease, and encourage them to cooperate with important follow-up visits and future treatment.

 MAY 2013 – Sends London Experts to Tbilisi, Republic of Georgia

 Provides travel expenses for international ROP expert, Clare Gilbert MD MSc, London School of Hygiene & Tropical Medicine, and London’s Robin Percy, International Association for the Prevention of Blindness (IAPB), to attend a National ROP Seminar in Tbilisi, Georgia.